prince-chhirolya/royalkingprince/README.md

 - 👋 Hi, I’m @royalkingprince
 - 👀 I’m interested in airtificial inteligence
-- 🌱 I’m currently learning python programing
+- 🌱 I’m currently a learner
 - 💞️ I’m looking to collaborate on GitHub projects
 - 📫 How to reach me chhirolyaprince@gmail.com